Anne, Princess Royal: Public image and style

-Anne has been called the royal family's "trustiest anchor" and a "beacon of good, old-fashioned public service", having carried out over 20,000 engagements since her 18th birthday.
+Anne has been called the royal family's "trustiest anchor" and a "beacon of good, old-fashioned public service" and has carried out more than 20,000 engagements since her 18th birthday.
 In her early adulthood, she was cited as a "royal renegade" for choosing to forgo titles for her children despite being the "spare to the heir".
 The media often called the young Anne "aloof" and "haughty", giving her the nickname "her royal rudeness".
 She spurred controversy for telling photographers to "naff off" at the Badminton Horse Trials in 1982.
 Vanity Fair wrote that Anne "has a reputation for having inherited her father's famously sharp tongue and waspish wit".
-Of her early public role, she has said: "It's not just about 'can I get a tick in the box for doing this?'
-No, it's about serving…It took me probably 10 years before I really felt confident enough to contribute to Save the Children's public debates because you needed to understand how it works on the ground and that needed a very wide coverage.
+She said of her early public role, "It's not just about 'can I get a tick in the box for doing this?'
+No, it's about serving… It took me probably 10 years before I really felt confident enough to contribute to Save the Children's public debates because you needed to understand how it works on the ground and that needed a very wide coverage.
 So my early trips were really important."
-Anne has been frequently named the "hardest working royal", and she carried out 214 engagements in 2022, more than any other member of the royal family.
+Anne has been frequently named the "hardest working royal", and she carried out 11,088 engagements between 2002 and 2022, more than any other member of the royal family.

 Anne remains one of Britain's most popular royals.
-Telegraph Editor Camilla Tominey called her a "national treasure", writing that she is "hailed as one of the great English eccentrics", whose work ethic contributes to her regard.
+Telegraph editor Camilla Tominey called her a "national treasure", writing that she is "hailed as one of the great English eccentrics", whose work ethic contributes to her regard.
 Tominey wrote that Anne's public role is a "contradiction of both protocol taskmaster and occasional rule-breaker".
-Reportedly, Anne "insists on doing her own make-up and hair" and drives herself to engagements, having pleaded guilty to two separate speeding fines on account of being late.
+Reportedly, Anne "insists on doing her own make-up and hair" and occasionally drives herself to engagements, having pleaded guilty to two separate speeding fines on account of being late.
+In 1974, she became the first member of the royal family to hold an HGV licence and has said "I was considering earning my living by driving, and with my HGV licence, I don't mind spending time on my own behind the wheel".
 She does not shake hands with the public during walkabouts, saying, "the theory was that you couldn't shake hands with everybody, so don't start."
 Members of the public have seen her "mending fences at Gatcombe" and "queuing up for the Portaloos" at her daughter's horse competitions.
 Her reputation is also coupled with her advocacy for causes out of the mainstream, such as Wetwheels Foundation's commitment to accessible sailing and the National Lighthouse Museum.
 On her 60th and 70th birthdays, the BBC and Vanity Fair both asked whether she would retire, and she denied it both times, citing her parents' example as well as her commitment to her royal duties.
 Anne's public personality has been described as "not suffering fools lightly" while maintaining a "still-impressive level of grace and courtesy".